tim-js/timjs-workshop-02-javascript-mechanics/README.md

 ## Who is it for?

-- Intermediate JavaScript developers who want to discover the language at a deeper level
+- Intermediate JavaScript developers, that have a good understanding of functions & objects, but want to discover the language at a deeper level
 - Advanced developers, who switched to JavaScript and want to understand its mechanics

 ## Setup